ultravideo/kvazaar/README.md

                                section for more info.
       --input-res <res>      : Specify the size for the latest input.
                                See Required section for more info.
+      --ilr <integer>        : Set the number of inter layer reference frames for the current layer.
+Currently only the value of 1 is supported.
+[0]
       --debug <string>       : Specify the filename for reconstruction output.
 Each layer will have a debug file assosiated with it in order.
 See Options section for more info.
   note: The scalability functionality is still WIP, so compatibility with other
         parameters is limited.
 At least GOP is not supported with Scalability features.
-Also, only two layer (BL+EL) configuration have been tested, with 2x spatial and PSNR scalability.
+Also, only a two layer (BL+EL) configuration have been tested, with 2x spatial and PSNR scalability.

 Deprecated parameters: (might be removed at some point)